 - You may do your own surveying and cartography.
 Although this may appear to be cheaper, it is likely to take up a significant amount of your time – and you may not have the equipment to do the job.

 - You may choose to employ a specialist school orienteering mapper.
-Using a mapper can be an expense, but it will result in the production of a computer generated accurate and professional looking map.
+Using a mapper can be an expense, but it will result in the production of a computer-generated accurate and professional looking map.
+You can find a list of professional mappers here.

 You may wish to consider the following: